Fast syndrome-based Chase decoding of binary BCH codes through Wu list decoding: The fast Chase algorithm

 The number of multiplications for the gcd calculation and the divisions from Subsection \ref{subsec:chient} is therefore $O(r^2)$ (see, e.g., \cite[Thm.~17.3]{Shoup}).
 Evaluation of two polynomials whose sum of degrees is at most $r-2$ (for $r\geq 2$) can be done using $n\cdot\min\{4\log_2(n),r-2\}$ multiplications, where the minimum is between point-by-point evaluation using Horner's method and the FFT algorithm of \cite{GM10}.
 In addition, there are $2n$ multiplications in calculations of the form $ac+bd$.

-As already mentioned, it is reasonable to assume that the probability of falsely meeting the stopping condition of Subsection \ref{subsec:stop} is about $1/q$.
+As already mentioned, it seems reasonable to assume that the probability of falsely meeting the stopping condition of Subsection \ref{subsec:stop} is about $1/q$.
 With this assumption, the mean contribution per-edge of unnecessary exhaustive evaluations is

 which is dominated by $\bar{N}_{\mathrm{eval}}:=2+\min\{4\log_2(n),r-2\}$.
 When the minimum is $r-2$, this increases the overall mean number of multiplications by a factor of about $5/4$ over the number $4r+1$ solely for polynomial updates.